-If you have iron overload, you may need treatment for as long as you receive transfusions.
+If you have chronic iron overload, you may need treatment for as long as you receive transfusions.
 Iron chelation drug therapy has been shown to benefit patients who have transfusion-dependent anemias.

 The goals of iron chelation therapy are to remove the amount of iron administered in transfusions and to prevent the accumulation of iron reaching harmful levels.
 Chelation therapy helps eliminate iron from the body, primarily through the feces.
 Some studies show that patients experiencing iron overload who receive chelation therapy have a significantly greater life expectancy than those who do not.